Begli0102/myFlix-Angular-client/README.md

 # MyFlixAngularClient

+## Overview
+This application was bilt with Angular.In this application the user can

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

 ## Development server